Jowzan Rural District

-Jowzan Rural District (دهستان جوزان) is a rural district (dehestan) in the Central District of Malayer County, Hamadan Province, Iran.
-At the 2006 census, its population was 8,324, in 2,198 families.
-The rural district has 12 villages.
+Jowzan Rural District (دهستان جوزان) is in the Central District of Malayer County, Hamadan province, Iran.
+Its capital is the village of Jowzan.

+Demographics

+Population

+At the time of the 2006 National Census, the rural district's population was 8,324 in 2,198 households.
+There were 7,306 inhabitants in 2,207 households at the following census of 2011.
+The 2016 census measured the population of the rural district as 6,659 in 2,164 households.
+The most populous of its 12 villages was Jowzan, with 2,625 people.

+Economy

 The economy is based on livestock, handicrafts and agriculture.
 Jowzan rugs has been declared in the global markets.
 One of the major products of the rural district is grape and raisin grapes to be exported to domestic and foreign market.
 Raisin production in the rural district and surrounding areas of Malayer, makes the region's reputation in producing and exporting these products.